 In the pathways to change activity, groups wrote where we were right now, and where we want to be in the future with our aspirations.
 Then we opened out a middle section of the pathway of change, exposing space to write the concrete steps to achieve the stated end goals.
-The following were some that were stated.
+The following were some stated goals.

 - Creating alternative businesses outside of coffee and mining to stabilize the level of income and reduce uncertainty.

-- Organizing to increase the women’s voice and bargaining power and possibility for negotiation skills workshop.
+- Organizing to increase the women’s voice and bargaining power, and possibility for a negotiation skills workshop.

-- Reduce health risks such as exposure to mercury through the use of physical protection gear and education on the risks of mining.
+- Reducing health risks such as exposure to mercury through the use of physical protection gear and education on the risks of mining.

 Conclusion: organizing, capacity building are the first steps